pokt-network/poktroll/docusaurus/docs/operate/infrastructure/devnet.md

   tag: sha-7042be3
 ```

-As all parameters in this config actually passed to the [downstream helm chart](https://github.com/pokt-network/protocol-infra/tree/main/charts/full-network) via an [ArgoCD Application](https://github.com/pokt-network/protocol-infra/blob/main/clusters/protocol-us-central1/devnets-persistent.yaml),
+As all parameters in this config are passed to the [downstream helm chart](https://github.com/pokt-network/protocol-infra/tree/main/charts/full-network) via an [ArgoCD Application](https://github.com/pokt-network/protocol-infra/blob/main/clusters/protocol-us-central1/devnets-persistent.yaml).
-it is possible to modify some other parameters besides the image tag.
-Here is a [list of all options](https://github.com/pokt-network/protocol-infra/blob/main/charts/full-network/values.yaml).
+Here is a [list of all options](https://github.com/pokt-network/protocol-infra/blob/main/charts/full-network/values.yaml) which can be modified, in addition to the image tag.

-### Scale actors up and down
+### Scaling actors up and down

 You can modify the number of each actor by changing the devnet config file:

 :::info
-We use the same ignite `config.yaml` to provision a genesis as we use on devnets.
-That means we should not provision more
-actors than we configure in ignite's `config.yaml`.
-Good rule of thumb: don't go over `3`.
+We use the same ignite `config.yaml` to provision genesis in devnet as is used in localnet.
+Because localnet supports a max of 3 of each actor type, any devnet deployment with more actors would also require additional corresponding genesis state to be included in `config.yaml`, or on-demand account funding and staking.
+General rule of thumb: don't go over `3`.
 :::